Severe Thunderstorm Warning issued for Lancaster by NWS - News Break

 Severe Thunderstorm Warning issued for Lancaster by NWS

-Effective: 2021-07-12 16:23:00 EDT Expires: 2021-07-12 17:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Lancaster A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 500 PM EDT FOR NORTH CENTRAL LANCASTER COUNTY At 423 PM EDT, a severe thunderstorm was located over Manheim, moving east at 15 mph.
+Effective: 2021-07-12 15:57:00 EDT Expires: 2021-07-12 17:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Lancaster The National Weather Service in State College PA has issued a * Severe Thunderstorm Warning for Northwestern Lancaster County in south central Pennsylvania * Until 500 PM EDT. * At 357 PM EDT, a severe thunderstorm was located over Rheems, moving east at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Lititz, Mount Joy, Manheim, East Petersburg, Rothsville, Brickerville, Leacock, Penryn and Lancaster Airport.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Ephrata, Elizabethtown, Lititz, Mount Joy, Manheim, East Petersburg, Akron, Leola, Salunga-Landisville, Denver, Rothsville, Rheems, Brickerville, Leacock, Bareville, Schoeneck, Penryn, Farmersville, Lancaster Airport and Elizabethtown College.
+This includes The Pennsylvania Turnpike from mile markers 274 to 282.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0